majorBien/Inveo-RFID-Reader---Tia-Portal-Sample-programs-and-external-blocks/README.md

-The ropo is devided by:
+The repo is devided by:

 - db files for 3 types of readers - depending to features that each reader consists
 - function files for user administration and keyboard